The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 But the real thing that sets the Gondola apart from other lifts in the area is that it’s completely free.

-Yep, you can visit the Breckenridge Gondola nearly anytime of year and it won’t cost you anything.
+Yep, you can visit the Breckenridge Gondola when it’s open and it won’t cost you anything.

 There are no tickets to buy and no reservations to make.
 Just walk up to the Gondola and jump into the cab.